chequeado/vos-y-cuantos-mas/readme.md

 - Go to `vos-y-cuantos-mas` repo and install dependencies using Composer run `composer install`
 - Copy `.env` file running `cp .env.example .env`
 - Complete in `.env` file the database params for `Homestead`.
+- Make sure that PHP is in version 7.1
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1